Physician Heal Thyself

 I kept my family and work commitments up as best I could, but my health continued to decline.
 My job finally ground to a halt at 6 pm on 8th Augusts 2017.
 As the last patient left, I stood drained, weak and gasped for air.
 I had hardly slept in a week and was feeling worryingly unwell.
 Like nothing, I had experienced before.
 I was glad that I had booked an appointment with my doctor first thing in the morning.
 He would soon get me over this persistent ‘chest infection’ or whatever it was.

 The cheery disposition of my doctor didn’t last very long.
 A chest examination and ECG quickly revealed my heart was madly over pumping and my pulse and blood pressure were sky high.
 An hour later I was admitted to Robina Hospital Emergency Department and soon was transferred by ambulance to Gold Coast University Hospital.
-A raft of blood tests, echocardiogram, angiogram and ultrasound, revealed my heart was working crazily fast and hard but only producing about 30% of the typical pumping requirement.
+A raft of blood tests, echocardiogram, angiogram and ultrasound, revealed my heart was working crazily fast and hard but only producing about 12% of its typical pumping requirement.
 The cardiologist diagnosed Heart Failure caused by cardiomyopathy – a serious life threatening illness likely caused by a virus some weeks ago when my immune system was over stressed and overwhelmed.

 My downward health spiral played-out like a horror movie in my mind.
 I had become a victim of the self-neglect that I counsel my patients to avoid every single day.
 How easy it is to think about the goal and forget the journey.
 To ignore advice, even when it is coming from concerned family and friends that can see things going wrong.
 How dumb to not pay attention to your most precious asset, your own body!
 I spent the rest of my hospital time in deep contemplation hoping my heart would begin to heal, getting my priorities in order again and rededicating myself to live again by the axiom Physician Heal Thyself.

-It has been 2 weeks since being discharged from hospital, and I am feeling a little better each day.
-My health regimen consists of heart medication, continual medical monitoring, low-salt diet, prescribed exercise, adequate rest, deeper sleep, daily stress management and the help of a quality acupuncturist and excellent chiropractor.
+It has been 2 weeks since being discharged from the hospital, and I am feeling a little better each day.
+My health regimen consists of heart medication, continual medical monitoring, low-salt diet, prescribed exercise, adequate rest, deeper sleep, daily stress management and the help of a quality acupuncturist and an excellent chiropractor.
 It may take 3 to 6 months to return to work, but I will be back at Mind & Body Chiropractic as soon as possible with a better attitude and a sustainable, sensible balancing act between my work life as a chiropractor and my personal life as a husband, dad and grandfather.

 If there is a silver lining to my story, it’s the fact that I have built an excellent team of people and they are continuing the Mind & Body Chiropractic mission in my absence.
 Our chiropractor Dr Alex Mendieta has agreed to move to the Mudgeeraba clinic to take care of my larger patient base while still doing some sessions at Surfers Paradise.
 He is a remarkable chiropractor with a unique understanding of the science and art of getting people better.
 When you meet Dr Alex you will discover a quality, highly trained chiropractic professional, but more importantly a very decent, caring human being who will do whatever it takes to get you right.
 In my absence, I am very pleased to recommend my patients continue their treatment with Dr Alex Mendieta who can be contacted on (07) 5559 1998 or you can click here to book online.